 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.

 - What are the volume and pricing of processors for mobile PCs, desktop PCs, and PC servers?
 Where are PC processors going when they're not going into PCs?

-- How quickly will ARM-based microprocessors enter the PC and server spaces, and what market conditions are necessary for ARM vendors to succeed?
+- How will ARM-based microprocessors like Cavium and NVIDIA enter the PC and server spaces, and what market conditions are necessary for ARM vendors to succeed?

-- What will be the impact on NAND flash memory in the PC, including NAND caches and solid state disk (SSD) drives and hybrid hard disk drives (H-HDD)?
+- What will be the impact on NAND flash memory in the PC, including solid state disk (SSD) drives and hybrid hard disk drives (H-HDD)?